georchestra/georchestra/ldapadmin/CLIENT_SERVER_INTERFACE.md

 Request

-    PUT groups/:groupId
+    PUT groups/:cn

 Body parameters

     {
-        "name": "New name of the group"
+        "cn": "New name of the group"
         "description": "Modified description for the group"
     }

+Note: *Fields that are not present in the parameters should remain untouched on the server.*

 Reponse